Sylvester Stallone: 1978–1989: Subsequent success

 During the 1980s, Stallone was considered one of the biggest action film stars in the world, along with Arnold Schwarzenegger.
-The Schwarzenegger-Stallone rivalry continued for years, they attacked each other in the press, and tried to surpass the other with more on-screen killings and larger weapons.
+The Schwarzenegger-Stallone rivalry continued for years; they attacked each other in the press, and tried to surpass the other with more on-screen killings and larger weapons.

 Stallone occasionally attempted, albeit unsuccessfully, roles in different genres.
 In 1984, he co-wrote and starred alongside Dolly Parton in the comedy film Rhinestone, where he played a wannabe country music singer.
 For the Rhinestone soundtrack, he performed a song.
 Stallone turned down the lead male role in Romancing the Stone in order to make Rhinestone instead, a decision he later regretted.

 In 1985, Stallone continued his success with the Rocky and Rambo franchises with Rocky IV and Rambo: First Blood Part II.
 Stallone has portrayed these two characters in a total of 13 films.
-Stallone met former Mr. Olympia Franco Columbu to develop his character's appearance for the films Rocky IV, just as if he were preparing for the Mr. Olympia competition.
+Stallone met former Mr. Olympia Franco Columbu to develop his character's appearance for the film Rocky IV, just as if he were preparing for the Mr. Olympia competition.
 That meant two workouts a day, six days a week.
 Both films were major financial successes.

-It was around 1985 that Stallone was signed to a remake of the 1939 James Cagney classic Angels With Dirty Faces.
+It was around 1985 that Stallone was signed to a remake of the 1939 James Cagney classic Angels with Dirty Faces.
 The film would form part of his multi-picture deal with Cannon Films and was to co-star Christopher Reeve and be directed by Menahem Golan.
 The re-making of such a beloved classic was met with disapproval by Variety and horror by top critic Roger Ebert.
 Cannon opted to make the action film Cobra which was released in 1986 and became a box-office success.
 It led to the setting up of his production company White Eagle Enterprises.

 In 1987, he starred in the family drama Over the Top as a struggling trucker who tries to make amends with his estranged son and enters an arm wrestling competition.
 This was poorly received by critics and was a box-office failure.
 In 1989, he co-starred alongside Kurt Russell in the buddy cop action film Tango & Cash, which did solid business domestically and overseas, grossing US$57 million in foreign markets and over US$120 million worldwide.
 Stallone became a boxing promoter in the 1980s.
 His boxing promoting company, Tiger Eye Productions, signed world champion boxers Sean O'Grady and Aaron Pryor.